 Major communities in Chesterfield County

-- Midlothian — Largest unincorporated community (~70,000) in western Chesterfield County along the Midlothian Turnpike corridor.
-Midlothian is an affluent suburban area with stable homeowner-dominated demographics and reliable long-term address histories.
-All Midlothian records are in Chesterfield County systems — there is no separate Midlothian jurisdiction.
+Largest unincorporated community (~70,000) in western Chesterfield County along the Midlothian Turnpike corridor.
+Midlothian is an affluent suburban area with stable homeowner demographics and reliable long-term address histories.
+All Midlothian records are in Chesterfield County systems with no separate municipal jurisdiction to account for.

-- Chester — Unincorporated community (~20,000) in southeastern Chesterfield County between the county seat and Colonial Heights.
-Chester sits near both the Colonial Heights independent city line and the I-95 corridor.
-Address histories here may include prior Colonial Heights addresses for residents who have moved within the area — checking Colonial Heights General District Court records alongside Chesterfield County records is occasionally relevant for southeastern county searches.
+Unincorporated community (~20,000) in southeastern Chesterfield County between the county seat and Colonial Heights.
+Chester sits near the Colonial Heights independent city line and the I-95 corridor.
+Address histories here may include prior Colonial Heights addresses for residents who have relocated within the southeastern corridor.
+Checking Colonial Heights General District Court records alongside Chesterfield County records is occasionally warranted for searches anchored in this area.

-- Bon Air — Established unincorporated community in northern Chesterfield County near the Richmond city line.
-Bon Air's proximity to Richmond means that some residents have prior Richmond city court records alongside their Chesterfield County history.
-The northern Chesterfield ZIP codes (23225, 23235) approach the Richmond city line closely enough that locality confirmation is useful before pulling records.
+Established unincorporated community in northern Chesterfield County near the Richmond city line.
+Bon Air's proximity to Richmond means some residents have prior Richmond city court records alongside their Chesterfield County history.
+The northern Chesterfield ZIP codes (23225, 23235) approach the Richmond city line closely enough that locality confirmation is worth running before pulling records for addresses in this area.

 Common search scenarios